Junior Code of Conduct|

 repeat dress code violations without giving them a chance to comply.

-See Section 1 of he Rules of Golf.
+See Section 1 of the Rules of Golf.

 A serious breach of etiquette may result in disqualification of the competitor

-under Rule 33.7.
+under Rules 1.2b, 20.2b and 20.3.
 Repeated infractions may be dealt with by the BCGolf disciplinary

 circumstances.
 Competitors are advised to ask parents, spectators and companions